 Immediate |

-If the tenant or tenant's child is threatened with serious physical harm by another person (the offender) if they remain on the property, the tenant can terminate the rental agreement earlier by giving the landlord a written notice to quit PLUS one of the following documents [WI 704.16]:
+If the tenant or tenant's child is threatened with serious physical harm by another person (the offender) if they remain on the property, the tenant can terminate the rental agreement earlier.
+Wis.
+Stat. § 704.16

 After giving the landlord a notice to quit and moving out of the property, the tenant shall have to pay rent up to the end of the month.

 If the property is badly damaged by fire or natural disaster (such as earthquake or flood), the tenant can immediately move out and stop paying rent.
 The tenant must inform the landlord that he or she intends to terminate the tenancy, and the tenancy will be terminated once the tenant moves out.
-[WI 704.07.(4)]
+Wis.
+Stat. § 704.07 (4)

 After the tenant moves out, the landlord must return the security deposit (after any deductions) to the tenant.
 The tenant won't have to pay rent starting from the date of the fire or natural disaster, so the landlord must also return any prepaid rent to the tenant.

 If only part of the property is damaged, the tenant should move out of the damaged area.
 The rent amount will be lowered based on how much of the property is still livable.
-[WI 704.07.(4)]
+Wis.
+Stat. § 704.07 (4)

 ↑ Return to Top of Page (Table of Contents)

-According to Wisconsin landlord tenant law, the following are valid reasons for evicting tenants and the minimum number of days for giving them a notice to quit [WI 704.17]:
+According to Wisconsin landlord tenant law Wis.
+Stat. § 704.17, the following are valid reasons for evicting tenants and the minimum number of days for giving them a notice to quit:

 Tenant (or related person) was involved in criminal activities on property |